 delivers a report back to WP2/TSAG not more than one month before it or before the next TSAG meeting depending on what is scheduled first,

-is dismantled after all reports are delivered.
+is dismantled after all reports are delivered to TSAG.

-3 Potential time line
+Potential time line

 The short study period presents a limited time frame in which to hold a workshop.
 This limited time frame is further constrained in that periods of the year are not a good fit to run a workshop (e.g. end of calendar year).
 With these limitations and constraints in mind we propose the following draft timeline and plan by which the workshop identified in TD153R2 can occur: